logangingerich/foodpairing/README.md

 ### Next, you will need to set your personal API KEY and ID as Environment Variables:

+First, you will need the [Foodpairing API Site](http://developer.foodpairing.com/) and submit a request for a API Key and ID.
+It should only take a day or two to hear back with your personal key and id.

 This can be done a number of ways, but we recommend using [Figaro](https://github.com/laserlemon/figaro) for ease of use.
 It is important that you set the variables using the following syntax, so that the Foodpairing gem can access them:

 ```ruby